Reamker: Literary Text of Reamker

 The second part of Reamker was composed in 18th century deals specifically with the later history of Rama and Sita.
 This part includes Sita's second rejection and exile, the birth of their two sons, the meeting again, and Sita's going down to the earth.

 The Reamker differs from the original Ramayana in some ways, featuring additional scenes and emphasis on Hanuman and Sovanna Maccha in which this scene occurs during the construction of causeway connecting Lanka.
+This episode does not appear in the standard written version of Reamker, instead, Rama forces god of ocean Samudra to cooperate.
+The episode of Hanuman meeting Sovanna Maccha, however, appears in the Cambodian Royal Ballet repertoire and the Thai version of Ramayana - Ramakien, which was written down in 18th century, so it appears might be derived from folk versions of Reamker or be influenced by Ramakien.

 Reamker is also mentioned in another literature called L'berk Angkor Wat (“The Story of Angkor Wat”) written in 1620 by Khmer author-Pang Tat (or Nak Pang), celebrating the magnificent temple complex of Angkor Wat and describing the bas-reliefs in the temple galleries that portray the Rama story.

 In 1900s, Ta Krud and Ta Chak were the two old men famous for their remarkable memory and ability to narrate the whole Reamker story orally and beautifully with gesture.
 In 1920, Ta Chak found voluminous manuscripts of Reamker story on latanier leaves in a pagoda south of Angkor Wat temple during his monk-hood and he learnt to remember the script by heart.
 In 1969, Ta Chak's oral narration were recorded and his narration lasted 10 days at the rate of five hours per day.
 However, he died earlier before he could manage to narrate the remaining episodes.

 Many versions of Reamker are available in Cambodia.
 Nowadays, Reamker is considered as Cambodian national epic which plays significant role in Cambodian literature and extends to all Cambodian art forms, from sculpture to dance drama, painting and art.